SFBS - Sustainable Food & Bioenergy

 SFBS 598 Internship: 2-12 Credits (2-12 Other)

-PREREQUISITE: Graduate standing, consent of instructor and approval of department head.
+PREREQUISITE: Graduate standing and consent of instructor.
 (F, Sp, Su) An individualized assignment arranged with an agency, business or other organization to provide guided experience in the field

 Repeatable up to 12 credits.